How to Send Mass DMs on Twitter Safely in 2026

 Official DM Limits

-Twitter doesn't publish exact numbers, but based on extensive testing and community data, here's what we know about bulk DM Twitter limits in 2026:
+Twitter does not publish exact numbers, but based on extensive testing and community data, here is what we know about bulk DM Twitter limits in 2026:

 Unverified Accounts:

-- New conversation limit: Lower, approximately 200-300 new conversations
+- New conversation limit: lower, approximately 200 to 300 new conversations

 Verified Accounts (X Premium):